AIR-DRIED or KILN-DRIED WOOD?

-Most of our smaller clubs are made in the UK from kiln-dried timbers such as beech, ash and sapele.
-These are coated in Danish oil and should be relatively easy to maintain.
+Most of our smaller clubs are made in the UK from kiln-dried timbers such as ash and sapele.
+These are coated in Danish oil and require little or no maintenance.
 See oiling below.
-They can be displayed in most places around the home or garage and only require re-oiling once or twice a year, dependent on use.
+They can be kept in most places around the home or garage, though they should avoid being left in direct sunlight or near to a direct source of heat.
+They may require re-oiling once or twice a year, dependent on use.

 WHY AIR-DRIED TIMBER?